taborlab/FlowCal/doc/python_tutorials/plot.rst

 Note that all of these plots show bimodal fluorescence distributions.

-Density plots
+Density Plots
 -------------

 Another important application is to look at the forward scatter and side scatter values in a 2D histogram, scatter plot, or density diagram.
-From those, the user can extract size and shape information that would allow him to differentiate between cells and debris. ``FlowCal`` incorporates the function :func:`FlowCal.plot.density2d` for this purpose.
+From those, the user can extract size and shape information that would allow him to differentiate between cells and debris. ``FlowCal`` includes the function :func:`FlowCal.plot.density2d` for this purpose.

 Let's look at the ``FSC`` and ``SSC`` channels in our sample ``s``.
 We know that these channels were acquired with logarithmic amplifiers, so we need to apply the exponential transformation first.